 In video conferencing, security is often an afterthought.
 With so much attention paid to protecting PII data, health-care records, financials and more, it’s easy for organizations to forget about the data being transmitted during meetings and among employees, partners and customers inside and outside of the company.
 After all, video conference calls are hardly as tempting as a database full of sensitive customer records, right?

 Unfortunately, this perception has led to complacency, resulting in CISOs and IT decision makers all too often failing to account for the data being shared and who is ultimately accountable for protecting it.
-Compounding the issue, video conferencing security is multifaceted, forcing organizations to think about a number of key aspects of their infrastructure and governance, including how data is transmitted and stored, access controls, authentication policies and more.
+Compounding the issue, video conferencing security is multifaceted, forcing organizations to think about a number of key aspects of their infrastructure and governance, including how data is transmitted and stored, access controls, authentication policies, HIPAA compliance, and more.

 In many respects, communication services represent the “last mile” in information security.